dhellmann/pymotw-3/source/pickle/index.rst

 in the namespace of the process reading the pickle.
 Only the data for the instance is pickled, not the class definition.
 The class name is used to find the constructor to create the new object when unpickling.
-This example writes instances of a class to a file:
+The following example writes instances of a class to a file.

 .. literalinclude:: pickle_dump_to_file_1.py
    :caption:
    :start-after: #end_pymotw_header

-When run, the script creates a file based on the name given as argument on the command line:
+When run, the script creates a file based on the name given as argument on the command line.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'pickle_dump_to_file_1.py test.dat'))